chadgevans/Faculty_Satisfaction_Attrition/Faculty_Satisfaction_Attrition.md

 dfS <- df_train %>% select(starts_with("SATIS"),-SATIS19,-SATIS_WORKPLACE,-SATIS_COMPENSATION)
 ```

 We need to determine the optimal number of satisfaction factors for this analysis.
 To do so, we calculate the correlation matrix and use eigenvalues, a scree plot and some theory to determine the optimal number of factors.
+FIML is used for missingness.

 ``` r
 corMat<-corFiml(dfS, covar = FALSE,show=FALSE) # Covariance Matrix from FIML